 Postdoctoral Fellow, Goodman Cancer Research Centre

-Founded in 1947 as a non-profit organization, the Institute is a clinical cancer research & teaching center.
-The institute plays an important role in many aspects of cancer study, and is recognized as an excellent trans-rational research center.
+Founded in 1947 as a non-profit organization, the Institut is a clinical cancer research and teaching center.
+The institut plays an important role in many aspects of cancer study, and is recognized as an excellent trans-rational research center.
 This type of work bridges all gaps between fundamental and clinical research.
 The ultimate goal is to take the results discovered in the laboratories and translate them into clinical protocols.
-The members at the Institute are leaders in their fields of research in breast, ovarian and prostate cancer.
+The members at the Institut are leaders in their fields of research in breast, ovarian and prostate cancer.
 The centre has published numerous scientific papers, and has received many prestigious grants, ranking them among the very best in these research fields.

-Since 1997, the Montreal Cancer Institute falls under the same category as foundations, and as such is able to benefit from private donations.
+Since 1997, the Institut du cancer de Montréal falls under the same category as foundations, and as such is able to benefit from private donations.
 They distribute these funds to all their scientists, allowing them to put in place various academic programs for all the team members.

-Défi Canderel has been their longest supporter, and for 29 years has consistently donated large sums of money to the Institute.
+Défi Canderel has been their longest supporter, and for 30 years has consistently donated large sums of money to the Institut.
 The Défi plays a very important role within the centre which has come to rely upon the annual donations from this vital partnership.

-On November 4, 1998, the board of directors of the institute unanimously adopted a new resolution formalizing Canderel Scholarships as part of the institute.
+On November 4, 1998, the Board of Directors of the Institut unanimously adopted a new resolution formalizing Canderel Scholarships as part of the Institut.
 These bursaries are awarded to Master’s or Bachelor’s degree students through an internal competition.
 Another giving category is the Canderel Excellence Scholarships which are awarded as a recognition of excellence to students who receive highly competitive national and international bursaries.
 Since 1998, millions of dollars have been invested into these types of bursaries.
 This major investment is important to assure that the continual efforts made by young scientists towards research continues.
-In addition, and thanks to other donations made by Canderel, the Institute is able to invest in other cancer research at the CRCHUM (The University of Montreal Hospital Research Centre), for scholarships in excellence, grants for innovative research and for the purchase of state-of-the art equipment.
+In addition, and thanks to other donations made by Canderel, the Institut is able to invest in other cancer research at the Centre de recherche du Centre hospitalier de l’Université de Montréal (CrCHUM), the university hospital’s research centre, for scholarships in excellence, grants for innovative research and for the purchase of state-of-the art equipment.

 "The contributions from the annual Défi Canderel fundraising campaign for my doctoral study project was key to the success of my work, enabling me to dedicate all of my time to cancer research.
 Défi Canderel’s commitment to novel research and to understanding the importance of giving without constraints, allows scientists to use the funds where they are best needed.
 This very open-minded approach has helped assure the continued advancement of research in the knowledge and understanding of immunotherapies for cancer."